khandmo/resume_projects/DESIGN.md

 > Mention, but do not describe, data structures implemented by other modules (such as the new modules you detail below, or any libcs50 data structures you plan to use).

 * Global Structure *Game* - holds variables and information used throughout the entire server
-	- Contains an Int Gold Remaining
+	- goldRemaining, amount of gold left to be collected
+	- maxNameLength, max number of characters in player name
+	- maxPlayers, maxmimum number of players
+	- goldTotal, total gold in game
+	- minPiles, minimum number of gold piles
+	- maxPiles, maximum number of gold piles
+	- playersArray, array of all player structs
+	- goldMap, mapping of points with gold and the amount of gold in their pile
+	- spectator, boolean defining if a spectator exists in the game already

 * Point structure *Point* - holds a coordinate pair (x,y)
-	- contains int x to represent x coordinate
+	- x, int x to represent x coordinate
-	- contains int y to represent y coordinate
+	- y, int y to represent y coordinate

 * Player structure *Player* - holds important variables and information specific to a unique player
-	- contains bool *isSpectator*, true if spectator, false if player, all other variables NULL if spectator
+	- name, players name
-	- contains current location as a *Point*
+	- currLocation, contains current location as a *Point*
-	- contains int for total gold in purse
+	- playerGold, contains int for total gold in purse
-	- contains int for amount of gold most recently collected
+	- recentGold, contains int for amount of gold most recently collected
-	- contains array of *points* as the set of visible points to the player
+	- visiblePoints, contains array of *points* as the set of visible points to the player

+* Spectator structure *Spectator* - holds information for the specatator
+	- id, contains specific spectator id to be referenced by the server

+* Set, A *set* maintains an unordered collection of (key,item) pairs;
+  any given key can only occur in the set once.
+It starts out empty and grows as the caller inserts new (key,item) pairs.
+The caller can retrieve items by asking for their key, but cannot remove or update pairs.
+Items are distinguished by their key.
+See set.h for implementation details
 ---

-## XYZ module
+## Grid

 > Repeat this section for each module that is included in either the client or server.
+Exports functions useful for the server program

 ### Functional decomposition

 > List each of the main functions implemented by this module, with a phrase or sentence description of each.
+*calculateRows*, calculates the amount of rows in the map file *calculateColumns*, calculate the aomunt of columns in the map file *pointToLocation*, converts point object to a string index *getChar*, returns char at the Point passed in the grid *setPoint*, sets the point in the grid as the character passed

 ### Pseudo code for logic/algorithmic flow

 > For any non-trivial function, add a level-4 #### header and provide tab-indented pseudocode.
 > This pseudocode should be independent of the programming language.

+#### calculateRows

+The function will run as follows:
+	loop through the characters in the string count new lines
+	return int of total new lines

+#### calculateColumns

+The function will run as follows:
+	loop through the characters in the string count chars until first new line
+	return length of first line

+#### pointToLocation

+The function will run as follows:
+	given the x, y of the point calculate the exact location in the string return (y * (ncols + 2) + x)

+#### getChar

+The function will run as follows:
+	convert Point object into string location
+	return the char at location in the map string

+#### setPoint

+The function will run as follows:
+	convert Point object into string location
+	set the char at the string location to the passed char return the updated map string

 ### Major data structures

-> Describe each major data structure in this module: what information does it represent, how does it represent the data, and what are its members.
-> This description should be independent of the programming language.
+* Point structure *Point* - holds a coordinate pair (x,y)
+	- x, int x to represent x coordinate
+	- y, int y to represent y coordinate

+### Testing Plan

+#### Unit testing

+Each module has functions that can be tested indiviudally, inputs and outputs and correct data structure modification should be recorded to ensure unit function success

+#### Integration testing

+It is reccommended to incrementally test multiple modules together.
+Integration testing should include running the game with varying numbers of players, running all different keystrokes and combinations.
+It is reccomended to test comprehensively with incorrect command line arguments and all edge tests.